rbmr/notes/content/Software Development/Authentication.md

 **Single Sign-On (SSO)** is the property that a user has exactly one set of login credentials, and logging in once with them instantly logs that user into every other related application, with no separate login screen anywhere else.

-A simple example are google's products.
-For youtube, gmail, google drive, google calendar, etc you only need to log in on one app, and you are automatically logged in to all others.
+A simple example is Google's products.
+For YouTube, Gmail, Google Drive, Google Calendar, etc., you only need to log in on one app, and you are automatically logged in to all others.

-A **Single Sign-On (SSO) provider** is the service that provides single sign on capabilities and can be freely integrated into your application.
+A **Single Sign-On (SSO) provider** is the service that provides single sign-on capabilities and can be freely integrated into your application.

 - When an application needs to know who the user is, it redirects the user's browser to the SSO provider instead of showing its own login form.
 - The provider authenticates the user directly, or, if the user already has an active session with the provider (typically a cookie scoped to the provider's own origin), skips straight past that step.